Moving Average Crossover Strategy#

 - Gets the current market price via Tick

-.
+- Retrieves historical price data via Rates.
 We request slightly more data (long_period + 10) for reliability

 Step 6: Calculate Moving Averages#